BS in Environmental Health

-Pre-requisite courses and the introductory STAT course (either STAT 211 or STAT 212) are not included in the course overlap.
+Pre-requisite courses and the introductory STAT course (STAT 212) are not included in the course overlap.

 Students are permitted (with the approval of their public health faculty advisor) to use up to two transfer courses towards their public health program.

 Note: Students may choose to major, or to minor, or to complete a cluster within the Public Health-Related programs, but they cannot do more than one.